Mathematical types (seq, set, mset, dict)

 assert set[int]{0, 1} setminus set[int]{1, 2} == set[int]{0}

-Multisets (mset
+Multisets (mset)

-represents multisets with elements of type T
+The type mset[T] represents multisets with elements of type T.

 Multisets are like sets but may contain the same element multiple times.